GFynbo/100DaysofCode/Round1.md

 Worked on and wrote a Python script with regular expressions and Pandas to clean and rename thousands of CSV files.
 ***
 *Good progress, more tomorrow*

+## Day 58 - February 4th, 2018
+SUPERBOWL!!
+Wrote a little javascript to prevent users from seeing the users screen on express/node without logging in.
+***
+*Decent progress, more tomorrow*